dhawk/concurrent-pascal-compiler/pic18x-user-guide.md

 ## Atomicity of ioreg operations

-The compiler ensures that **individual ioreg <u>field</u>** operations are **atomic**.
+The compiler ensures that **individual ioreg <u>field</u>** operations are **atomic** for both single byte and multi-byte fields.
 That means that a stray interrupt will not compromise a single ioreg field read or write operation.
 Interrupts are turned off for any ioreg field operation that takes more than a single instruction - this includes SFR reads, masking, shifts and writes for the single field (plus any necessary setting and clearing of ADSHR for alternate address SFRs).

 Although each ioreg field operation is atomic, it should be noted that **sequences** of field operations can be interrupted and are not guaranteed to be atomic unless placed within a single process or monitor and all of those fields are accessed exclusively by that process or monitor.